We are affiliated with https://allstarseniorbenefits.com

-Do antidepressants affect life insurance premiums?
-Life insurance for those with mental illness.
-Can a person be approved for life insurance if they have depression?
+Do antidepressants affect Life Insurance premiums?
+Life Insurance for those with mental illness.
+Can a person be approved for Life Insurance if they have depression?
 Yes!
-There are companies we have that will approve you for a whole life insurance policy.
+There are companies we have that will approve you for a whole Life Insurance policy.
 How much will you pay?
 Typically around 30% more for a guaranteed whole life policy.
 This means you will not have to answer ANY health questions.
-You would receive a “graded” life insurance policy.
-This means in the first 2-3 years the policy is in effect, if you were to die, your beneficiary would receive 100-110% of your premiums that you paid.
+You would receive a “graded” Life Insurance policy.
+This means in the first 2-3 years the policy is in effect, if you were to die, your beneficiary would receive 100-110% of the premiums that you paid.
 After the 2-3 year period, if you had a 10,000 policy, your beneficiary would receive the full $10,000.

 Depression is more than just about of the blues, depression isn’t a weakness and you can’t simply “snap out” of it.
 Depression may require long-term treatment.
 But don’t get discouraged.
 Most people with depression feel better with medication, psychotherapy or both.

 Although depression may occur only once in your life, people typically have multiple episodes.
 During these episodes, symptoms occur most of the day, nearly every day and may include:

 - Feelings of sadness, tearfulness, emptiness or hopelessness